plone/Installers-UnifiedInstaller/README.rst

   $ ./install.sh --help

-Please see http://docs.plone.org/manage/installing/installation.html/unified-unix-installer/options for a overview about all different options.

 .. note:: For certain production install options you will have to run the installer with sudo or as root.
 This is generally not necessary when building development or evaluation systems.